 Teaching abroad is an investment in your future and choosing China offers you unparalleled opportunities for career growth.
-For early career teachers it’s a chance to take on more responsibility more quickly than you might expect at home.
+For early-career teachers, it’s a chance to take on more responsibility more quickly than you might expect at home.
 Alternatively, for mid-career professionals, a break from the routine of teaching at home can reinvigorate you.
 At Dipont, we take our teachers’ development seriously, supporting training and advancement throughout their career with us.

 Highly motivated students

 Education in China is seen as hugely important and children are taught to treat teachers with respect.
 Chinese students tend to be extremely motivated and well-behaved, making teaching them an extremely pleasant experience.
-Excellent students are one of of the most compelling reasons to teach in China!
+Excellent students are one of the most compelling reasons to teach in China!

 Earn a good salary with fewer expenses